 Evaluation is a continuous process during the In-Ministry Year, both in the classroom and in the field placement.
-Major evaluation of the student takes place at the half-way point (in mid-December) and near the conclusion of the placement in (mid-April).
+Major evaluation of the student takes place at in mid-December and near the conclusion of the placement in mid-April.
 This is done by all instructors, the field supervisor, the lay committee, and the student.
 Evaluation forms are supplied.
-Samples are included in this Handbook (see pages 31 to 36).
-Theological field education, as with all In-Ministry Year courses, is Pass/Fail.
+Samples are included in this Handbook (see Appendices II-VII).
+Theological field education, as with all In-Ministry Year courses, is in the end, Pass/Fail.
 All evaluation reports are reviewed and final standing assigned by the Academic Committee of the Montreal School of Theology.
 For details of regulations see the Montreal School of Theology website.